-Since October 1, 2002, L-HHS-ED agencies have been operating under a series of continuing resolutions that, with certain exceptions, allows FY2003 program funding during the length of the resolution on a daily basis at a rate not to exceed the "current rate" under regular FY2002 funding levels and program authority.1 The resolutions prohibit the initiation of new programs and prevent funding increases in existing programs, even to respond to increases in the need for services or the numbers of eligible beneficiaries.
-Programs with high spend-out rates in the early part of the fiscal year are restricted from spending at a rate that would impinge on the final FY2003 funding decisions.
+From October 1, 2002, until February 20, 2003, L-HHS-ED agencies operated under a series of eight continuing resolutions that, with certain exceptions, required FY2003 program funding to be conducted on a daily basis at a rate not to exceed the "current rate" under regular FY2002 funding levels and program authority.
+The resolutions prohibited the initiation of new programs and prevented funding increases in existing programs, even to respond to increases in the need for services or the numbers of eligible beneficiaries.
+Programs with high spend-out rates in the early part of the fiscal year were restricted from spending at a rate that would have impinged on the final FY2003 funding decisions.

-What are the implications of continuing resolutions for L-HHS-ED programs?
-Some agencies may experience complications in program operations and grants administration.
-For programs with high spend-out rates early in the fiscal year, for example, the Impact Aid program, lower rates may be used until final funding is enacted.
-Discretionary grants programs may have the entire grants process put on hold until regular funding is available.
-Programs for which large increases were anticipated in FY2003, such as those at NIH, may delay grants for all new projects while a continuing resolution is in effect.
-For the large increases proposed for HHS bioterrorism research and development programs to support homeland security, funding is not available to support such efforts under a continuing resolution.
-Most education formula grants and some job training funds will not be affected until July 1, 2003, or later, when the grants are first scheduled for availability to the states; however, local budgets and staffing decisions may be delayed until each grant can be specified.
-Earmarks for specific projects will not be funded during most continuing resolutions - as noted above, the FY2002 L-HHS-ED appropriations provided approximately \$1.0 billion for 1,600 local recipients.
+What were the implications of continuing resolutions for L-HHS-ED programs?
+Some agencies may have experienced complications in program operations and grants administration.
+For programs with high spend-out rates early in the fiscal year, for example, the Impact Aid program, lower rates may have been required until final funding was enacted.
+Discretionary grants programs may have had the entire grants process put on hold until regular funding became available.
+Programs for which large increases were anticipated in FY2003, such as those at NIH, delayed grants for new projects while a continuing resolution was in effect.
+For the large increases proposed for HHS bioterrorism research and development programs to support homeland security, funding was not available to support such efforts under a continuing resolution.
+Most education formula grants and some job training funds would not have been affected until July 1, 2003, or later, when the grants were first scheduled to be made available to the states; however, local budgets and staffing decisions may have been delayed until final grant amounts are specified.
+Earmarks for specific projects would not be funded during most continuing resolutions - as noted above, the FY2002 L-HHS-ED appropriations provided approximately \$1.0 billion for 1,600 local recipients.
 For legislative details on FY2003 continuing resolutions, see Related Legislation, p.
-42.
+45.